4dn-dcic/tibanna_ff/docs/index.rst

 Overview
 ========

 Tibanna_ff_ is an extension of Tibanna_ that integrates with 4DN/CGAP data portals.
 Tibanna is a software tool that helps you run genomic pipelines on the the Amazon (AWS) cloud.
 Tibanna_ff does the same but in integration with 4DN/CGAP data portal.
+The generic Tibanna is called Unicorn, whereas the Tibanna_ff components that are specifically designed for 4DN (4DNucleome) and CGAP (Clinical Genome Analysis Platform) are called Pony and Zebra, respectively.

 .. _Tibanna: https://github.com/4dn-dcic/tibanna
 .. _Tibanna_ff: https://github.com/4dn-dcic/tibanna_ff

-This documentation is written mostly for developers who want to understand the structure of the code arragements and details of the features and behaviors that are intended for Tibanna Unicorn, Pony and Zebra (the latter two specifically designed for 4DNucleome and CGAP (Clinical Genome Analysis Platform) data portals).
+This documentation is written mostly for developers who want to understand the structure of the code arragements and details of the features and behaviors that are intended for Tibanna Unicorn, Pony and Zebra.

 =================  ==============  ===============